18121A05J8/MSDemo/README.md

 # Pending Implementation

+*) Implement observer pattern to measure thresold of alarm comming in consumer and decorater to notifyy via mail/whatsapp.
 *) spring functionalities
-*) Values from property file and Autowired
-*) Implement Nagios
+*) Values from property file and Autowired(Completed) *) Implement Nagios
 *) metrics implementation
 *) postgres db